CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_Q-LavHA.md

     1. From what you know about both the 2021 eruption and the dynamics of lava flows, compare and discuss the hazard forecast and the actual deposit.
 What are `Q-LavHA`'s strengths and limitations?

+### Limitations

+The method presented here is *one* amongst many attempts to estimate the hazard from lava flow inundation.
+This model relies on *no* to *some* degrees of physics, but inherently attempts to quantify uncertainties.
+It is important to recognise that although this model is *useful* and has been *validated*, it still bypasses some critical aspects of lava flows including *time*, *effusion rates* or *morphology*.
+Again, models are useful as long as used in the range of their **limitations** and for an **appropriate purpose**.

 ## :material-check-bold:{ .icn } Summary

 In this exercise, you have:

-- Understood the philosophy behind a probabilistic model for lava flow inundation, `Q-LavHA`.
+- [x] Understood the philosophy behind a probabilistic model for lava flow inundation, `Q-LavHA`.
-- Assessed the hazard of lava flow inundation using probabilistic modeling.
+- [x] Assessed the hazard of lava flow inundation using probabilistic modeling.
-- Included the uncertainty on vent location in hazard estimates.
+- [x] Included the uncertainty on vent location in hazard estimates.
-- Understood the limitations of model predictions when compared to past events.
+- [x] Understood the limitations of model predictions when compared to past events.

 ## :fontawesome-solid-book:{ .icn } References